CZ-NIC/yangson/docs/context.rst

 	 ... ('example-3-a', '2016-06-18')).parse()
 	 False

+.. autoexception:: BadPath(path: str)

+   The *path* argument contains the invalid path.

+.. autoexception:: BadYangLibraryData(reason: str)

+   The *reason* argument is a text describing the problem.

+.. autoexception:: CyclicImports

+   See sec. `5.1`_ of [RFC7950]_ for further explanation.

+.. autoexception:: FeaturePrerequisiteError(name: YangIdentifier, ns: \
+		   YangIdentifier)

+   The *name* and *ns* arguments contain the name and namespace of the feature for which a pre-requisite feature is not supported by the data model.

+.. autoexception:: MissingImport(imported: YangIdentifier, mid: \
+		   ModuleId)

+   Module *imported* is expected to be imported from a module or submodule whose :term:`module identifier` is *mid*.

-.. autoexception:: ModuleNotFound
+.. autoexception:: ModuleNotFound(name: YangIdentifier, rev: str = "")

    The *name* and *rev* arguments give the name and revision of the non-existent (sub)module.

-.. autoexception:: ModuleNotRegistered
+.. autoexception:: ModuleNotRegistered(name: YangIdentifier, rev: str \
+		   = "")

    The *name* and *rev* arguments give the name and revision of the module that is missing in YANG library.

-.. autoexception:: BadYangLibraryData

-   The *reason* argument is a text describing the problem.

-.. autoexception:: BadPath
+.. autoexception:: MultipleImplementedRevisions(module: YangIdentifier)

-   The *path* argument contains the invalid path.
+   See sec. `5.6.5`_ of [RFC7950]_ for further explanation.
+The *module* argument contains the name of the module with multiple implemented revisions.

-.. autoexception:: UnknownPrefix
+.. autoexception:: UnknownPrefix(prefix: str)

    The *prefix* argument contains the unknown prefix.

 .. autoexception:: InvalidFeatureExpression
    :show-inheritance:

-.. autoexception:: FeaturePrerequisiteError

-   The *name* and *ns* arguments contain the name and namespace of the feature for which a pre-requisite feature is not supported by the data model.

-.. autoexception:: MultipleImplementedRevisions

-   See sec. `5.6.5`_ of [RFC7950]_ for further explanation.
-The *module* argument contains the name of the module with multiple implemented revisions.

-.. autoexception:: CyclicImports

-   See sec. `5.1`_ of [RFC7950]_ for further explanation.

 .. _5.6.5: https://tools.ietf.org/html/rfc7950#section-5.6.5
 .. _5.1: https://tools.ietf.org/html/rfc7950#section-5.1